As an affiliate, we earn from qualifying purchases made on our website.

 Wherever the ball starts is where your clubface was pointing.
 If the ball starts straight, your clubface was square.
 If the ball started right, your clubface was open.

-Once you have the ball starting towards the target, you need to straighten out the shot.
+Once you have the ball starting toward the target, you need to straighten out the shot.
 This is done by changing your swing path.

 To hit straighter shots (and even draw the ball), you need to swing from the inside to the outside.
 On a clock, that would be from 7 o’clock to 1 o’clock.
 Coming from that angle with a squared clubface will help you hit the ball straighter and gain distance.